 The EEC recommends encouraging staff mobility at all levels.
 Mobility is a fundamental activity for staff to create opportunities for scientific collaboration, to further the professional network and for professional development.
+Specifically, the HEI should clearly indicate that mobility is a favourable point for promotion and should encourage staff members to take leave (short-term and through the academic sabbatical) to spend time in other institutions and to collaborate with other colleagues.

-Thank you for the recommendation to enhance staff mobility, which we recognize as a vital component for fostering scientific collaboration, expanding professional networks, and promoting professional development.
-We agree that
+Thank you for the recommendation to enhance staff mobility, which we recognize as a vital component for Choose level of compliance: